JustGodWork/high-scripts-facade/README.md

     ```

 4. **Resource Safety:**
-    - The facade ensures the target resource (e.g., `high_phone`) is started before calling its exports.
+    - The facade ensures the target resource (e.g., `high-phone`) is started before calling its exports.
     - Errors are logged to the console for easier debugging.

 ## Contributing